Conroe, Texas: MediaThe Courier is a daily newspaper published in Conroe, Texas, covering Montgomery County. In 2016, the newspaper was purchased by Hearst Communications, a media conglomerate which also owns and operates the Houston Chronicle.

+Two low-power FM radio stations, KZCW-LP (104.5 FM) and KZCC-LP (106.1 FM), are owned by the city.
+The stations were purchased for emergency broadcasts during natural and civil emergencies, but air local and regional content when these are not a threat.
+Content is usually simulcast on the city's official cable television channel 12 "Our City TV" on the Consolidated and Optimum providers.

 Infrastructure

 Transportation

 In 2012 the U.S. Census Bureau classified the area around Conroe and The Woodlands as a "large urbanized transit area."
 This is defined as an area having more than 200,000 residents, which makes it eligible to receive federal transportation funds, particularly to support transit.